V-1 flying bomb: Design and development

-In 1935, Paul Schmidt and Professor Georg Hans Madelung submitted a design to the Luftwaffe for a flying bomb.
+In 1935 Paul Schmidt and Professor Georg Hans Madelung submitted a design to the Luftwaffe for a flying bomb.
 It was an innovative design that used a pulse-jet engine, while previous work dating back to 1915 by Sperry Gyroscope relied on propellers.
-While employed by the Argus Motoren company, Fritz Gosslau developed a remote-controlled target drone, the FZG 43 (Flakzielgerat-43).
-In October 1939, Argus proposed Fernfeuer, a remote-controlled aircraft carrying a payload of one ton, that could return to base after releasing its bomb.
+While employed by the Argus Motoren company, Fritz Gosslau developed a remote-controlled target drone, the FZG 43 (Flakzielgerät-43).
+In October 1939 Argus proposed Fernfeuer, a remote-controlled aircraft carrying a payload of one ton, that could return to base after releasing its bomb.
 Argus worked in co-operation with C. Lorenz AG and Arado Flugzeugwerke to develop the project.
-However, once again, the Luftwaffe declined to award a development contract.
+However, the Luftwaffe declined to award them a development contract.
 In 1940, Schmidt and Argus began cooperating, integrating Schmidt's shutter system with Argus' atomized fuel injection.
 Tests began in January 1941, and the first flight made on 30 April 1941 with a Gotha Go 145.
-On 27 February 1942, Gosslau and Robert Lusser sketched out the design of an aircraft with the pulse-jet above the tail, the basis for the future V-1.
+On 27 February 1942 Gosslau and Robert Lusser sketched out the design of an aircraft with the pulse-jet above the tail, the basis for the future V-1.

-Lusser produced a preliminary design in April 1942, P35 Efurt, which used gyroscopes.
+Lusser produced a preliminary design in April 1942, P35 Erfurt, which used gyroscopes.
 When submitted to the Luftwaffe on 5 June 1942, the specifications included a range of 186 mi, a speed of 435 mph, and capable of delivering a 1/2 LT warhead.
-Project Fieseler Fi 103 was approved on 19 June, and assigned code name Kirschkern and cover name Flakzielgerat 76 (FZG-76).
+Project Fieseler Fi 103 was approved on 19 June, and assigned code name Kirschkern and cover name Flakzielgerät 76 (FZG-76).
 Flight tests were conducted at the Luftwaffes Erprobungsstelle coastal test centre at Karlshagen, Peenemünde-West.